Moesif/moesif-browser-js/README.md

 #### eagerBodyLogging, boolean, optional, default false

-If there are issues with logging body for some frameworks where they intercept the response body, turn this option on to capture the response body.
+Some complex frameworks like Angular monkey patch to intercept the response body.
+If you are an Angular user or find that the response is not being captured, turn this option on to eagerly capture the response info.

 ## Ethereum DApp support